 What Is CBD?

-CBD is an active cannabinoid compound usually found in the hemp and marijuana plants.
+CBD is an active cannabinoid compound usually found in hemp and marijuana plants.
 This compound possesses several therapeutic properties that can help in the treatment of a wide range of health disorders.
 CBD is a non-psychoactive compound, which means it does not create any euphoric sensation.

 CBD For Cholesterol